-Adapted from chapter 1 of our chairman Dr. Stephen D. Mumford’s book, American Democracy and the Vatican: Population Growth and National Security (1984).
-The book is available at Kindle here, and is available to read for free here.
+This excerpt has been adapted from our Chairman Dr. Stephen D. Mumford’s book, American Democracy and the Vatican: Population Growth and National Security (1984).
+The book is available at Kindle here and to read for free here.

 Chapter 1: Population Growth and Global Security: Toward an American Strategic Commitment